GLADSTONE SCHOOL SWIMMING POOL

 SWIMMING POOL RULES & PROCEDURES

-- Having a swimming pool available is a privilege.
+- That having the swimming pool available to you is a privilege.
 Only a small minority of schools are continuing to offer the use of their pools outside school hours because of the costs involved.
-We hold a ballot system to issue the keys because we are limited to 100 keys.
-This year 170 names went into the ballot, and we are sorry that not everybody can be a winner.

-- Because it is for school community use, we need your input to make it work.
+- Because it is for your use outside school hours, we need your input to make it work.
 We do not have any staff supervision; it is over to you, hence the rules below are for all to follow.

 - Where applicable, you may need to be assertive and speak to others – children and/or adults – to remind them of the rules if they are not being followed.